pavelvodrazka/docker-ulozto-downloader/README.md

 ## Volumes

-`/downloads` — Folder where to put downloaded files
+`/downloads` - Volume where to put downloaded files.

 ## Downloader Options